-- (a) Local Network Service Providers (LNSPs) must identify, record, and maintain Shared Fuse Arrangements through the Shared Isolation Point Flag in MSATS for every connection point that is part of each specific Shared Fuse Arrangement, as specified in the NER and the MSATS Procedures. - (b) Financially Responsible Market Participants (FRMPs) and Metering Coordinators (MCs) must notify the Local Network Service Providers (LNSPs) of any new Shared Fuse Arrangements or any changes to existing Shared Fuse Arrangements for the connection points relevant to them, as specified in the NER and the MSATS Procedures. - (c) Participants may access existing connection points' Shared Fuse Arrangements information that is available in the MSATS Standing Data as specified in the MSATS Procedures.
-Shared Fuse Arrangements for connection points are stored in the Shared Isolation Point Flag field in MSATS which is discoverable through NMI Discovery in MSATS. - (d) The following diagrams show the correct use of Shared Isolation Point Flags:
+- (a) Local Network Service Providers (LNSPs) must identify, record, and maintain Shared Fuse Arrangements through the Shared Isolation Point Flag in MSATS for every connection point that is part of each specific Shared Fuse Arrangement, as specified in the NER and the MSATS Procedures. - (b) Financially Responsible Market Participants (FRMPs) and Metering Coordinators (MCs) must notify the Local Network Service Providers (LNSPs) of any new Shared Fuse Arrangements or any changes to existing Shared Fuse Arrangements for the connection points relevant to them, as specified in the NER and the MSATS Procedures. - (c) Metering Provider Category B (MPB) must notify the MC or the FRMP of any new Shared Fuse Arrangements or any changes to existing Shared Fuse Arrangements for the connection points relevant to them, as specified in the MSATS Procedures. - (d) Participants may access existing connection points' Shared Fuse Arrangements information that is available in the MSATS Standing Data as specified in the MSATS Procedures.
+Shared Fuse Arrangements for connection points are stored in the Shared Isolation Point Flag field in MSATS which is discoverable via NMI Discovery in MSATS. - (e) The following diagrams show the correct use of Shared Isolation Point Flags: